corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/network-bootstrapper.md

 ### Override network parameters via command line

-You can use the `--minimum-platform-version`, `--max-message-size`, `--max-transaction-size` and `--event-horizon` command line parameters can to override the default network parameters.
+You can use the `--minimum-platform-version`, `--max-message-size`, `--max-transaction-size`, and `--event-horizon` command line parameters to override the default network parameters.
 See [Command line options](#command-line-options) for more information.

 ### Overriding network parameters via a file

-You can provide a file to override the network parameters using this syntax:
+You can provide a file to override the network parameters using:

 `java -jar network-bootstrapper-4.8.jar --network-parameter-overrides=<path_to_file>`